 If the patient has a visit today, a chart note will open for you.
 Otherwise, you might review a portal message, create a new Phone Note, or review another encounter in the Visit History.

 No Appointment?: If the patient has no appointment and no chart note for today, you can click “Create Visit” and select a visit reason in order to start a chart note and request a lab or other order.
 You can also open a previous encounter in the Visit History section of the chart.

-Jump to the Desired Section of the Chart Note (Labs, Medical Procedures, etc.)
+Jump to the Desired Section of the Protocol (Referrals, Lab Orders, Medical Procedures, etc.)